MewesK/TwigSpreadsheetBundle/src/Resources/doc/twig_tags.rst

         ...
     {% endxlsheader %}

+    {% xlsfooter [type:string] [properties:array] %}
+        ...
+    {% endxlsfooter %}

-- May contain one 'xlsleft', 'xlscenter' and 'xlsright' tag
+- May contain one 'xlsleft', 'xlscenter' and 'xlsright' tag each
 - Not supported by the OpenDocument writer

 Parameters